Taiwan's carrot-and-stick approach to virus fight wins praise, but strains showing

 In Taoyuan alone, more than 10,000 “care bags” have been delivered to people ordered to stay at home for 14 days.

-A daily subsidy of T$1,000 is also given to those quarantined at home, although it is withheld from people who traveled abroad against government advice.
+A daily subsidy of T$1,000 is also given to those quarantined at home, although it is withheld from people who travelled abroad against government advice.

 “We hope the home care bags cheer people up,” said Huang Tsui-mi of Taoyuan’s Public Health Department.
 “Having to spend 14 days at home, we don’t want them to get too bored.”

-Reporting By Yimou Lee; Additional reporting by Ann Wang and Fabian Hamacher, and Ben Blanchard in Taipei.
-Editing by Gerry Doyle
+Reporting By Yimou Lee; Additional reporting by Ann Wang and Fabian Hamacher, and Ben Blanchard in Taipei; Editing by Gerry Doyle